Sourdough Pumpkin Scones

 This pumpkin cinnamon glaze is super easy to make and comes together in just a couple of minutes.

-In a bowl, add 120 grams (one cup) of powdered sugar, ½ teaspoon of cinnamon, and a couple tablespoons of pumpkin puree.
+In a bowl, add the the powdered sugar, cinnamon, and pumpkin puree.

-Stir with a spoon until you get a very thick, orange glaze.
+Stir with a spoon until you get a very thick glaze.

-To thin it out, add a splash of milk or buttermilk to the glaze at a time until you get a thick but pourable glaze.
+To thin it out, add a splash of milk or buttermilk at a time until you achieve a thick yet pourable glaze.

-Finally, dip the tops of cooled scones into the glaze or drizzle the glaze on top of the scones.
+Finally, dip the tops of the cooled scones into the glaze or drizzle the glaze over the scones.
 That’s it!

 How to Store